ThibautHumblet/VRExperience/README.md

 We want to let the user be immersed in our VR experience and let them use their hands.
 To achieve this, hands interaction was implemented in the application.
 First, we downloaded the hands models from the [Oculus Developers](https://developer.oculus.com/downloads/package/oculus-hand-models/) page.
 After downloading them, we put the assets in our Unity project.

 Then, we added two empty objects in our XR Rigs Camera Offset.
 We renamed the objects both *LeftHand* and *RightHand* and gave them both an XR Controller and XR Direct interactor.
 Now we're ready to interact with objects, but we can't see our hands yet.
 We need to make some prefabs where we will store our hands.
 In the prefab, we put our *HandsEnabled* script and our models.
-When the code starts we initalize our controllers.
-We also try to initalize them when the controllers are offline.
-This way, the user will be able to activite his controllers when the application is already running.
+When the code starts, we initialize our controllers.
+We also try to initialize them when the controllers are offline.
+This way, the user will be able to activate his controllers when the application is already running.
 ````cs
 void Start()
 {